Benxamin/bertrand-recipes/Chicken Biriyani (Stovetop).md

 ### Cook Chicken

+The end goal is to have chicken in a sauce.

 1. Add chicken pieces slathered in marinade to the hot pan.
 1. Let them brown on one side.
 1. When you flip the chicken pieces, add some extra marinade.
 1. Then splash in some beer or wine, chicken stock or water, and/or duck fat to loosen the marinade.
-The end goal is to have chicken in a curry sauce.
 1. Add Salt to the sauce, and more Garam Masala to increase the hot spiciness.
 1. Once the chicken is cooked-through, and the sauce is reduced, set the heat to Low-High (3 of 10).

 ### Combine and Cook

 1. Sprinkle the Rice over the Chicken in the pan, until covered and out of Rice.
-1. Drizzle with Saffron thread milk.
+1. Drizzle with Saffron Milk.
 1. Drizzle with melted Butter or Ghee.
 1. Sprinkle with chopped green herbs (Cliantro, Mint, Parsley).
 1. Sprinkle with Fried Onions.
+1. Press a whole egg or two on top.
+OPTIONAL
 1. Cover with lid for 30 minutes on Low-High (3 of 10).
 1. Ensure Rice is cooked through before serving.

+## SERVE

+Garnish each portion half a Lemon and half a Hard-boiled Egg.